sushantasinha/JunitTutorial/README.md

 Basically in Stub we preparing a dummy obj and passing as method param In Mock we creating mock and using java reflection

+GIVEN-WHEN-THEN -> this is the way to write junit with mock, this is base of BDD